 A fee-based fiduciary?

-Many fee-only financial advisors are registered investment advisors (and therefore fiduciaries).
-However, it’s possible for a fiduciary to sell products as a fee-based advisor or create a separate sister entity to direct this type of business.
+Many fee-only financial advisors are registered investment advisors (i.e. fiduciaries).
+However, it’s possible for a fiduciary to sell products as a fee-based advisor or create a separate entity to handle this type of business.
 Typically, when investors are searching for a fiduciary, they’re looking for a fee-only registered investment advisor.

 Darrow Wealth Management is proud to be: